wormhole-foundation/example-circle-relayer/README.md

 Please start by reading the [design document](https://github.com/wormhole-foundation/example-circle-relayer/blob/main/DESIGN.md).

+## Wormhole-Scaffolding

+This repository was generated from the [wormhole-scaffolding](https://github.com/wormhole-foundation/wormhole-scaffolding) template.
+We recommend using this template as a starting point for cross-chain development on Wormhole.

 ## Prerequisites

 Install [Foundry tools](https://book.getfoundry.sh/getting-started/installation), which include `forge`, `anvil` and `cast` CLI tools.